Operation: Zero Tolerance: Plot

 Bastion, along with the aid of his newly constructed Prime Sentinels, is given approval to implement this plan, which is dubbed "Operation: Zero Tolerance".

 Prelude

 Bastion captures Jubilation Lee and makes her his prisoner.

-Returning from a mission in Hong Kong, a team of 5 X-Men (Cyclops, Jean Grey, Storm, Wolverine and Cannonball) are attacked mid-air by Prime Sentinels.
+Returning from a mission in Hong Kong, a team of 5 X-Men (consisting of Cyclops, Jean Grey, Storm, Wolverine, and Cannonball) are attacked mid-air by Prime Sentinels.
 All five are captured and exposed to Xavier to further humiliate him.
 Henry Peter Gyrich spins a false story that the X-Men attacked American authorities and their reaction was in self-defense.

-Bastion is also able to seize control of the Xavier Institute for Higher Learning (in the process gaining access to vital information regarding numerous mutants).
+Bastion is also able to seize control of the Xavier Institute for Higher Learning, gaining access to vital information regarding numerous mutants.

 Main issues

 Prisoners

 Over the course of the story, Jubilee is captured and mentally abused in order to access the secrets she knows.

-The 5 captured X-Men make their escape from a compound of Operation Zero Tolerance and hide in the desert.
+The five captured X-Men make their escape from a compound of Operation Zero Tolerance and hide in the desert.